 - Win back lost customers – Having a loyalty program in place may help appeal to customers that might’ve shopped from your brand once and then lost touch.

-- Retain existing customers – Loyalty programs are the best way to make your existing customers feel valued and increase their affinity towards your brand.
+- Retain existing customers – Loyalty programs are the best way to make your existing customers feel valued and increase their affinity with your brand.

 - Increase lifetime value – Having a good loyalty program in place will translate into frequent purchases, thus increasing the lifetime value of your customer.